audeering/anonymisation-comparison/README.md

 <img src="images/heatmap.png"/>

 We also did the experiments with a SVM classifier and combined expert features [opensmile eGeMAPS](https://audeering.github.io/opensmile-python/api/opensmile.FeatureSet.html) and [Praat](https://github.com/drfeinberg/PraatScripts).
-In the next Figure you see the results averaged when being used as test data or training data.
+In the next Figure you see the results (averaged UAR) when being used as test data or training data.
 <img src="images/results.png"/>

 So, finally: here are examples for the samples: